The small business no-nonsense guide to GDPR

 Article 8 of the GDPR describes when a child can and cannot give consent.
 It states that if that child is at least 16 years old then they are capable of consenting to their personal data being processed.
 Otherwise, if they are under 16 years old you must gain consent from the holder of parental responsibility over the child.

-However, member states can choose to lower the minimum age at which a child can provide consent, and in fact the UK may choose to lower the minimum age to 13.
+However, member states can choose to lower the minimum age at which a child can provide consent, and in the UK you can gain consent for lawful processing for children aged 13 and over.
 If you do choose to rely on children’s consent you’ll have to implement age verification measures and make reasonable efforts to verify parental responsibility for those under the relevant age.

 Document your Consent